Chance-Constrained Iterative Linear-Quadratic Stochastic Games: APPENDIX

 \subsection{Proof for Theorem 1}

-\begin{proof} To keep the proof clear, we assume the quadratic cost function for each player is as follows:

-We can reformulate the cost function as follows:
+\begin{proof} We can reformulate the cost function as follows:

-Notice that the trace terms $trace(Q_k^{i}\Sigma_{x_k})$ are constants and do not depend on control strategies.
-Hence, the original problem is reduced to solve a stochastic linear-quadratic game with exact state information $\hat{x}_k$, as the Kalman filter provides $\hat{x}_k$.
+where $\hat{x}_k = \mathbb{E}[x_k \mid Y_{0:k}]$ is the conditional mean of the state at time step $k$.
+Notice that the trace terms $trace(Q_k^{i}\Sigma_{x_k})$ are constant and do not depend on control strategies.
+Due to assumption 1, the dynamics of $\hat{x}_k$ are the same for different agents.
+In other words, given the same observation-noise realizations, all agents obtain the same $\hat{x}_k$ from their Kalman filters (by Assumption 1, both the state measurement and the underlying observation-noise realization are shared across agents at each stage).
+Since $\hat{x}_k$ is fully observable (given by Kalman filter \cite{OcLinearQuadraticMethods}), the problem is reduced to a stochastic linear-quadratic game with closed-loop perfect state information pattern.
 By Corollary 6.4 in \cite{bacsar1998dynamic}, the Nash equilibrium of the linear-quadratic stochastic game with exact state information coincides with the deterministic version of the linear-quadratic game.
-We add linear costs of states and controls into the cost function, which is slightly different than the original setting in \cite{bacsar1998dynamic}.
-But the corollary still holds, with minor modifications in the derivation, which is not included due to page limits.
-This completes the proof. \end{proof}
+Linear costs of states and controls are added into the cost function, which is different from the original setting of \cite{bacsar1998dynamic}.
+Although our regularity conditions differ from those in \cite{bacsar1998dynamic}, this conclusion also follows from a similar stage-wise dynamic-programming derivation on the transformed estimated-state system.
+Also, we do not claim the uniqueness of Nash equilibria in this setting. \end{proof}